 FUNED - Financial assistance for Mexican students to study full-time master's courses at top universities.

-Law Foundation of British Columbia - Up to four graduate fellowships of around $15,000 CAD on an annual basis to students pursuing full-time graduate studies in law or a law-related area.
+Law Foundation of British Columbia - Graduate fellowships of around $17,000 CAD on an annual basis to students pursuing full-time graduate studies in law or a law-related area.
 Applicants must either be a resident of British Columbia, a graduate of a British Columbia law school or a member of the British Columbia Bar.

-Marshall Scholarships - Finance Americans of high ability to study for a graduate degree in the UK.
-Up to 40 scholars are selected each year in any field of study.
+Marshall Scholarships - Fully funded scholarships to finance Americans of high ability to study for a graduate degree in the UK.
+Up to 50 scholars are selected each year in any field of study.

 Mexican Embassy - Publishes information on scholarships open to Mexican students, including funding offered by the Mexican Academy of Sciences and the Fund for Human Resources Development (Bank of Mexico).